Hemothorax Treatment & Management

 Approximately 20% of patients who initially have tube thoracostomy for drainage of hemothorax will have some amount of residual clot in the thoracic cavity.
 Some controversy exists regarding the management of retained clot after tube thoracostomy.
 Opinions range from conservative watchfulness to additional chest tube placement to surgical evacuation.
 Current opinion seems to favor some form of clot evacuation.

 Many trauma centers are moving away from additional tube thoracostomy and, instead, advocating an early VATS procedure.
-This is usually performed within 7-8 days of the initial injury and, in some centers, is performed within 48-72 hours if a retained clot is identified within the thorax.[32, 33, 34, 35] However, VATS may be successful even in patients presenting late after injury.[36]
+This is usually performed within 7-8 days of the initial injury and, in some centers, is performed within 48-72 hours if a retained clot is identified within the thorax.
+[40, 41, 42, 43] However, VATS may be successful even in patients presenting late after injury.
+[44]

 For VATS evacuation of the hemothorax or retained clot, one-lung ventilation is not required.
-A single lumen tube can be used with directions to the anesthesiologist to decrease tidal volume or intermittently hold ventilation during the procedure.
+A single-lumen tube can be used with directions to the anesthesiologist to decrease tidal volume or intermittently hold ventilation during the procedure.
 If cardiac, great vessel, or tracheobronchial injury is found, conversion to thoracotomy can be performed expeditiously.

 If conservative management of retained collections is chosen, serial chest x-rays should be obtained to assure that resolution is occurring.
 Once the pleural collection has resolved, a recurrence is unlikely and the patient may be discharged.
-Increase in size of the collection, development of an air-fluid level, or the new onset of symptoms (eg, fever, cough, dyspnea, pleuritic pain) may warrant CT scan evaluation and reassessment for surgical intervention.
+Increase in size of the collection, development of an air-fluid level, or the new onset of symptoms (eg, fever, cough, dyspnea, pleuritic pain) may warrant CT evaluation and reassessment for surgical intervention.

 Intrapleural Fibrinolysis

 Intrapleural instillation of fibrinolytic agents is advocated in some centers for evacuation of residual hemothorax in cases in which initial tube thoracostomy drainage is inadequate.
-The proposed dose is 250,000 IU of streptokinase or 100,000 IU of urokinase in 100 mL of sterile saline.[37]
+The proposed dose is 250,000 IU of streptokinase or 100,000 IU of urokinase in 100 mL of sterile saline.
+[45] Some centers prefer the use of tissue plasminogen activator (TPA).
+[46]

 Complications